foundry-rs/foundry/chisel/README.md

     - [ ] Support for function call expressions
     - [ ] Clean up how this is done, not a huge fan of the current solution
   - [x] Input history.
-  - [ ] Use forge fmt module to format source code when printing via the `!source` command or exporting to a Script file (?)
+  - [x] Use forge fmt module to format source code when printing via the `!source` command or exporting to a Script file (?)
-  - [ ] Link libraries on deployment if script inheritance is enabled.
 - [x] Cache REPL History
   - [x] Allow a user to save/load sessions from their Chisel history.
     - [x] Fix session loading bug wrt non-serializable `IntermediateOutput` component.